Configuring your user settings¶

 - To view a log of all activity related to your account, select Log.

-Anaconda Enterprise enables you to store credentials and other information in Kubernetes secrets.
-Any secrets you add will be available across sessions and deployments for all projects associated with your account.
+Anaconda Enterprise enables you to securely store information such as user names, passwords, API keys, or authentication tokens.
+Any secrets you add will be available across sessions and deployments for all projects associated with your account–but the values are not shared with other users.

 Secrets are mounted into deployments and sessions as files, where the name of the file matches the name of the secret.
 Each file stores the value provided for that secret.
 You can access the contents of these files from within your projects, to access file systems, data stores and other resources implemented by your organization.

-NOTE: Secret names can contain alphanumeric characters, hyphens and underscores only—not special characters or paths.
+Secret names can contain alphanumeric characters and underscores only—not special characters or paths.

-To access credentials you’ve added within a session or deployment:
+To access credentials you’ve added within a session, deployment, or scheduled job:

 - Open a new terminal window.